cristsanchez/cristsanchez.github.io/pages/research.md

 * Comparative Analysis of Financing Mechanisms Using Combined Credit Registry and Transaction-Level Data *(with Felipe Brugués, Rebecca De Simone and Patricio Toro)*

-* High Pay for High Performers in the Teaching Profession *(with Jorge Méndez and Mauricio Romero)*
+* High Pay for High Performers in the Teaching Profession *(with Ricardo Estrada, Jorge Méndez and Mauricio Romero)*

 <!-- * The Effects of Drug Cartel Presence on Education and Labor Market Outcomes *(with Patricio Ramos)*
  -->